trezor/trezor-suite/NOTES.md

 - [Notes on React Native setup inside a monorepo](./packages/componentsStorybookNative/README.md)

 - [Tests for custom hooks in suite are ignored (modulePathIgnorePatterns: '<rootDir>/src/utils/suite/hooks')](./packages/suite/jest.config.js)

+## things to do in future

+### Bridge in electron

+- Include bridge library in desktop only for a specific environment to reduce the size of a bundle.
+- How to get bridge version?
+- Test windows